ncalteen/actions-docker-training/Exercises/17-Deploy-Docker.md

-# Deploy on push to `master` or `main`
+# Deploy a Docker Image

 In this session, we are going to be deploying the application to various production style environments.
 This will take the built **Docker** Container and deploy it to one or more of the various environments.

 ### Exercise: Deploy Docker images

-> **Note:** Before you add the code below, you will need to setup **Github Secrets** To help hold credentials and hidden endpoints.
+> **Note:** Before you add the code below, you will need to setup **Github
+> Secrets** To help hold credentials and hidden endpoints.

 - **DockerHub**
   - `DOCKERHUB_USERNAME` - Username to authenticate to DockerHub
   - `DOCKERHUB_PASSWORD` - Password to authenticate to DockerHub
 - **Github Container Registry**
   - `GCR_USERNAME` - Username to authenticate to GitHub
   - `GCR_TOKEN` - GitHub Personal Access Token with access rights to container registry
 - **AWS**
   - `AWS_ACCESS_KEY_ID` - Access key id to authenticate to AWS
   - `AWS_SECRET_ACCESS_KEY` - Secret Access key to authenticate to AWS
   - `ECR_REGISTRY` - AWS ECR Registry to push container image
   - `ECR_REPOSITORY` - AWS ECR repository to push container image

 ---

 #### Deploy to DockerHub

 1. Create a new branch called `Deploy`
-1. Add the following file to your repository: `.github/workflows/deploy-prod-docker.yml`
+1. Add the following file to your repository:
+   `.github/workflows/deploy-prod-docker.yml`

 <details>
 <summary>Click here to add the file</summary>